Access to education

 According to the Compulsory Education Act,[1] all children in the Netherlands from the age of 5 to 16 should have access to school, education is compulsory for them.
 The abovementioned right to education is applicable to Dutch children as well as to children with refugee status or with subsidiary protection under similar conditions.[2]

-Since the implementation of the Civic Integration Act 2021, municipalities are obligated to consider the family composition and the potential need for pre-school or early childhood education (voorschoolse- of vroegschoolse educatie (VVE)) during the intake process that determines the integration course.
-Pre-school education is provided for children aged two and a half to four years old who could benefit from extra attention and support in their development, such as language skills.
-The aim is to ensure that they can start primary school as well-prepared as possible.
-The Dutch government has established the frameworks, and municipalities are responsible for ensuring an adequate supply of pre-school education.
-Municipalities receive funding from the central government for this purpose.
-Early childhood education is not an independent form of education but rather a term for the additional support that primary schools provide to children in groups 1 and 2 who require it.
-Many primary schools, for instance, offer extra attention to language and reading.
-Furthermore, it is good to mention that municipalities are not obligated to arrange childcare, but they recognise that childcare is a prerequisite for enabling parents to participate in integration activities.[3]
+Since the implementation of the Civic Integration Act 2021, municipalities are obligated to consider the family composition and the potential need for pre-school or early childhood education (voorschoolse- of vroegschoolse educatie (VVE) during the intake process that determines the integration course.
+Pre-school education is provided for children aged two and a half to four years old who would benefit from additional attention and support in their development, particularly in areas such as language skills.
+This preparation aims to ensure that children are as well-prepared as possible when they start primary school.
+The Dutch government has established the framework of VVE, while municipalities are responsible for ensuring there is an adequate and accessible supply of pre-school education within their jurisdiction.
+For this purpose municipalities receive funding from the central government.
+However, the scope and delivery of VVE programs can vary by municipality, with some municipalities integrating these programs into broader support strategies for newcomers.
+Early childhood education is not an independent form of education but refers to the additional support provided by primary schools to children in groups 1 and 2 who require it.
+Many primary schools, for instance, focus on enhancing language and reading skills for these children.
+Furthermore, municipalities are not obligated to arrange childcare, but they recognise that childcare is a prerequisite for enabling parents to participate in integration activities.
+In some cases, municipalities may offer financial support or collaborate with local childcare providers to meet this need.[3]

 According to the recast Qualification Directive all minor children have the same access to education regardless their legal status.
 The Dutch Council for Refugees is not aware of any obstacles in practice for children to access education.
 There are preparatory classes, also known as international intermediate classes.